Code of Business Conduct and Ethics

 This Code will be enforced on a uniform basis for everyone, without regard to an Employee’s position within the Company.
 If an Employee violates the Code, he or she will be subject to disciplinary action.
 Supervisors and managers of a disciplined Employee may also be subject to disciplinary action for their failure to properly oversee an Employee’s conduct, or for retaliation against an Employee who reports a violation.

 The Company’s response to misconduct will depend upon a number of factors including whether the improper behavior involved illegal conduct.
 Disciplinary action may include, but is not limited to, reprimands and warnings, probation, suspension, demotion, reassignment, reduction in salary or immediate termination.
 Employees should be aware that certain actions and omissions prohibited by the Code might be crimes that could lead to individual criminal prosecution and, upon conviction, to fines and imprisonment.

-Employees should understand that waivers or exceptions to our Code will be granted only in advance and only under exceptional circumstances.
-A waiver of this Code for any executive officer or director may be made only by the Board of Directors or a committee of the Board and must be promptly disclosed to shareholders in accordance with applicable law and exchange requirements.
+Employees should understand that waivers or exceptions to the Code will be granted only in advance and only under exceptional circumstances.
+A waiver of the Code for any executive officer or director may be made only by the Board of Directors or a committee of the Board and must be promptly disclosed in accordance with applicable laws, rules and regulations.